Read More

 Next, request a prototype from your service providers that closely resembles how you envision the software will seem and function.

-After the functionality is developed, the QA team does any necessary final checks before the software development team launches the product, either by integrating it into the current system or by launching a brand-new one.
+After the functionalities are developed and the final checks are carried out by the QA team, the software development team launches the product, either by integrating it into the current system or by launching a brand-new one.

 The cooperation with the vendor continues even after the technology is put into service.
 The platform continuously gets monitored by professionals for bugs or any potential future problems.